Master Gardener

 A Master Gardener Volunteer is an individual who provides service to his/her community by assisting people in addressing horticultural problems.
 Any resident of Wisconsin 18 years or older is eligible to be a Master Gardener Volunteer.
 Potential Master Gardener Volunteers should be interested in horticulture (a formal degree is not necessary), dependable, unbiased and open-minded, and willing to help people with their horticultural concerns.
 Participants are expected to provide volunteer service to their community.

-Coming Soon in Fall 2012…Level One Master Gardener Training
+Level One Master Gardener Training

 Level One Master Gardener Training is a minimum of 36 hours of in-depth classroom training on a variety of horticulture topics including soils, botany, entomology, plant pathology, houseplants, landscaping, turf, vegetables, fruits, and ornamental plants.
 This provides a basic understanding of the information necessary to complete the volunteer service required for certification, as well as learning where to acquire additional information and resources.
+At this time there is not a scheduled Level One Master Gardener for La Crosse County.

 Level Two Master Gardener Training

 La Crosse County will not be offering a Level 2 classroom training.
-Level 2 Training is available online, for more information go to the following link: Level 2 Training
+Level 2 Training is available online, for more information go to the following link: Level 2 Training.

 Documents